 - Filtered water

-- 3 tablespoons Korean Gochugaru Red Pepper Flakes - or more or less to your taste
+- 3 tablespoons of Korean Gochugaru Red Pepper Flakes

 - Cutting Board